Demira11/Demira-Pasalic/README.md

 Skills: REACT / JS / HTML / CSS

-- 🔭 I’m currently working on this page.
-My portfolio, a pasta company webpage and a café website for a customer.
+- 🔭 I’m currently working on this page, my portfolio, a webapge for a company that makes pasta (yummm) and a webpage for a cozy café.
 - 🌱 I’m currently learning Backend
 - 📫 How to reach me: demira.codes@gmail.com